NuCivic/react_dashboard/README.md

 ## Autocomplete endpoint

+Given a node and, a field and a value it retrieves all the posible values.

+`/dashboard_autocomplete/%node/%field/%value`

-A placeholder function to retrieve options ready to be consumed by the react autocomplete component.
+And it returns the data ready to be consumed by the autocomplete component.

-The required autocomplete format is:

 ```javascript
 [